 - clear fluids are allowed up to 2 hours before surgery

-- breastfeeding or formula is allowed up to 4 hours before surgery
+- formula is allowed up to 4 hours before surgery

 - food is allowed up to 6 hours before surgery